Convert XLSX, XLS, ODS, CSV to PDF, JSON, XML, DBF and 15+ formats on Windows servers — without Microsoft Excel.

 Response.AddHeader "Content-Type", "binary/octet-stream"

-Rresponse.AddHeader "Content-Disposition", "attachment; filename=test.pdf"
+Response.AddHeader "Content-Disposition", "attachment; filename=test.pdf"

-Response.BinaryWrite c.ConvertToStream("C:\www\ASP\Source.xlsx", "C:\www\ASP", "-cpdf -log c:\html.log")
+Response.BinaryWrite C.ConvertToStream("C:\www\ASP\Source.xlsx", "C:\www\ASP", "-cpdf -log c:\html.log")

 set C = nothing